Positivity bounds in vector theories: Introduction

 It has long been known that analyticity and dispersion relations lead to positivity constraints, but it is only quite recently that \cite{Adams_2006} exploited these constraints to bound EFT coefficients.
-Since their foundational work, which applied to scalar theories in the forward limit, some extensions have been worked out both away from the forward limit \cite{de_Rham_2017} and for spinning particles \cite{Bellazzini2017, de_Rham_2018,davighi2021natural}.
-These bounds have been applied to massive particles of various spin \cite{de_Rham_2017gal,Bellazzini_2019spin3,Bonifacio_2016,de_Rham_2019}, with a particular attention on massive spin-2 fields \cite{Cheung2016,Bonifacio_2016,de_Rham_2018improved,Bellazzini_2018,de_Rham_2019,Alberte2020,Alberte20202,Wang2021}.
-Some improved positivity bounds, which carve the parameter space in a more systematical manner making use of non-linear bounds and full crossing-symmetry, have also been developed \cite{Bellazzini_2021,tolley2021new,Caron-Huot2021,Arkani-Hamed:2020blm,Chiang2021,Du_2021}.
+Since their foundational work, which applied to scalar theories in the forward limit, some extensions have been worked out both away from the forward limit \cite{de_Rham_2017} and for spinning particles \cite{Bellazzini2017,de_Rham_2018,davighi2021natural}.
+These bounds have been applied to massive particles of spin-1 \cite{Bonifacio_2016,de_Rham_2017gal,de_Rham_2019}, as well as on massive spin-2 fields \cite{Cheung2016,Bonifacio_2016,Bellazzini:2017fep,de_Rham_2018improved,de_Rham_2019,Alberte2020,Alberte20202,Wang2021}.
+In particular it was shown in \cite{Cheung2016,de_Rham_2019,Alberte2020,Alberte20202} how involving bounds with mixed field polarization can significantly reduce the allowed region of parameter space and lead to compact bounds.
+Recently, the parameter space has been carved in an even more systematical way making use of clever non-linear bounds \cite{Bellazzini_2021,Arkani-Hamed:2020blm,Chiang2021}.
+Insight from full crossing symmetric dispersion relations as highlighted in \cite{Sinha:2020win,Haldar:2021rri,Raman:2021pkf,Chowdhury:2021ynh,Sinha:2022sdo} was for instance folded into new types of compact bounds in \cite{tolley2021new,Caron-Huot2021} with applications to multi-field EFTs in \cite{Du_2021} and EFTs involving higher spin fields in \cite{Chowdhury:2021ynh}.
 Using these methods, the massless and massive Galileon have been found to admit no standard UV completion \cite{Adams_2006,tolley2021new}.
 Likewise, in \cite{Bonifacio_2016}, it was shown that the simplest vector Galileon model also cannot admit a standard UV completion.
-Nonetheless, as argued in \cite{Cheung2016,de_Rham_2018improved,de_Rham_2019}, it does not prevent massive gravity (or GP, PN) to possibly admit one, even though the massive Galileon emerges as their helicity-0 mode in the decoupling limit.
-Moreover, a violation of the bounds is not dramatic in itself.
-It simply means that if a UV completion of the model is to exist, it will not be a local, Lorentz invariant field theory, but have some more exotic properties.
+Nonetheless, as argued in \cite{Cheung2016,de_Rham_2018improved,de_Rham_2019}, such conclusions do not prevent massive gravity (or GP, PN) to possibly admit one, even though the massive Galileon emerges as their helicity-0 mode in the decoupling limit.
+Moreover, a violation of the bounds may not be dramatic in itself.
+It simply implies that if a UV completion of the model is to exist, it may not be enjoy the same level of locality as required in the derivation of positivity bounds (and in particular a violation of the Froissart-like bound may occur) as for instance illustrated in \cite{Keltner:2015xda} or may occur in other UV finite and unitary models \cite{Tolley:2019nmm}.